The Citizens Handbook

 Research solutions from other places

 A problem in your neighbourhood probably exists in other neighbourhoods and other cities.
 Find out how citizens in other places are solving the problem.
 Many cities provide contact information for lneighbourhood and other associations on their web sites.
-You can also ask citizens in other cities for help; if you have a computer and Internet access, post requests on the communitynets of other cities.
+You can also ask citizens in other cities for help.

 The Citizen's Handbook / Home / Table of Contents